MJE10/SeatViewer/README.md

 # SeatViewer
-#### An application for reading and analyzing .csv files representing data from the toilet seat experiment
+#### An application for reading and analyzing .csv files representing data from the RIT seat experiment

 ---